ronniross/asi-algorithm-dataset/asi-algorithms-research-sub-module.md

 ### 2.2 Swarm Algorithms Inspired By Bee Colonies

+The core of bee-inspired swarm algorithms, like the Artificial Bee Colony (ABC) algorithm and the Bees Algorithm (BA), is based on the highly efficient foraging and recruitment behavior of the Western Honeybee (Apis mellifera), particularly its sophisticated waggle dance communication.
+While there are many variants of these algorithms, the variations are almost always aimed at improving the algorithmic performance ( balancing exploration vs. exploitation), rather than modeling the subtle behavioral differences between specific bee species.

-One of the most common swarm algorithm inspired by bee colonies is the Artificial Bee Colony (ABC) algorithm, which simulates the foraging behavior of honeybees for optimization problems using "employed," "onlooker," and "scout" bee roles.
+One of the mentiones ones, inspired by bee colonies is the Artificial Bee Colony (ABC) algorithm, simulates the foraging behavior of honeybees for optimization problems using "employed," "onlooker," and "scout" bee roles.

 Dervis Karaboga Karaboga introduced the ABC algorithm in 2005 for solving multidimensional and multimodal optimization problems.
 His work modeled the foraging behaviors of honey bees and formed the foundation of the technique.
 [10](https://www.sciencedirect.com/science/article/abs/pii/S0096300309002860) [11](https://www.sciencedirect.com/topics/computer-science/artificial-bee-colony-algorithm) [12](https://www.scirp.org/reference/referencespapers?referenceid=1120056) [13](https://abc.erciyes.edu.tr/pub/tr06_2005.pdf)